 - Caregiver Support Group is offered to anyone who has a loved one affected by dementia.
 The group meets on the third Tuesday of the month from 4:00 pm - 5:00 pm.

 - Support for Spouses of Individuals with Young Onset Alzheimer's Disease is designed for spouses of individuals diagnosed with Alzheimer's Disease or other memory disorders under the age of 65.
 This group meets on the third Tuesday of the month from 6:30 - 8:00 pm.

-The Early Memory Loss Program (Memory Connections) is a program for individuals experiencing early symptoms of memory loss and who are seeking a proactive approach to living with the disease.
+Memory Connections is a program for individuals experiencing early symptoms of memory loss who are seeking a proactive approach to living with the disease.
 The program promotes brain and body health through cognitive and physical activities, diet, exercise, education, humor and socialization.
 The program will be held every Tuesday at St. Paul Elder Services from 10:00 am to 2:00 pm and includes a lunch.
 Daily curriculum varies.
 There is a fee for this program.
-Please call 920.766.6188 for additional information and to schedule a pre-participation assessment.
+Please call 920.766.6186 for additional information and to schedule a pre-participation assessment.